KenKundert/why-invest-in-bitcoin/README.rst

 indicates that in a significant change from the past, China's state media has adopted a positive posture towards bitcoin.

-China has been accumulating gold for some time, rumors are that they may have as much as 20,000 tons.
+China has been accumulating gold for some time.
+Rumors are that they may have as much as 20,000 tons.
 The US claims to have 8,000 tons and that might be overstated.
 China has announced that they are developing a digital currency.
 This could be devastating for the dollar.
 The dollar was adopted as the world's reserve currency after WWII when the US had roughly 20,000 tons of gold to back